-- 1. Barren Island area waters clearly constitute EFH for adult and juvenile summer flounder based upon EFH habitat preferences and documented occurrences.
+1. Barren Island area waters clearly constitute EFH for adult and juvenile summer flounder based upon EFH habitat preferences and documented occurrences.
 Barren Island area waters appear to constitute EFH for adult and juvenile bluefish in occasional years, again based upon EFH habitat preferences and documented occurrences.
 Accordingly, potential effects to summer flounder EFH are of principal importance for this assessment to ensure compliance with the Magnuson-Stevens Fishery Conservation and Management Act.
-Potential effects upon bluefish EFH are also of importance, but less so than for summer flounder. - 2.
-Barren Island area waters do not appear to constitute EFH (or are perhaps only infrequent or transient EFH) for Atlantic butterfish, black sea bass, scup, windowpane flounder, and clearnose skate.
-Conversely to summer flounder and bluefish, potential project effects upon species for which the Barren Island area does not likely contitute EFH (Atlantic butterfish, black sea bass, scup, windowpane flounder, and clearnose skate) are of minimal or negligible concern with respect to the Magnuson-Stevens Act. - 3.
-The proposed project would convert up to 120 acres of EFH at Barren Island (entire project acre is SWH) to rock structures, tidal wetlands and uplands island habitat, which would result in a net loss of EFH for summer flounder and bluefish. - 4.
-The marshes and tidal creeks created as part of island restoration at Barren would support juveniles of summer flounder and bluefish, as well as a wide variety of their forage species.
-The creation of this habitat is expected to compensate somewhat for loss of open water and benthic habitats. - 5.
-SAV habitat, which constitutes designated HAPC for summer flounder, occurs in the area of proposed affect.
-The preferred alternative would negatively impact 0.4 to 31.7 acres of potential SAV habitat.
+Potential effects upon bluefish EFH are also of importance, but less so than for summer flounder.

+2. Barren Island area waters do not appear to constitute EFH (or are perhaps only infrequent or transient EFH) for Atlantic butterfish, black sea bass, scup, windowpane flounder, and clearnose skate.
+Conversely to summer flounder and bluefish, potential project effects upon species for which the Barren Island area does not likely contitute EFH (Atlantic butterfish, black sea bass, scup, windowpane flounder, and clearnose skate) are of minimal or negligible concern with respect to the Magnuson-Stevens Act.

+3. The proposed project would convert up to 120 acres of EFH at Barren Island (entire project acre is SWH) to rock structures, tidal wetlands and uplands island habitat, which would result in a netloss of EFH for summer flounder and bluefish.

+4. The marshes and tidal creeks created as part of island restoration at Barren would support juveniles of summer flounder and bluefish, as well as a wide variety of their forage species.
+The creation of this habitat is expected to compensate somewhat for loss of open water and benthic habitats.

+5. SAV habitat, which constitutes designated HAPC for summerflounder, occurs in the area of proposed affect.
+The preferred alternative would negatively impact 0.4 to 40.7 acres of potential SAV habitat.
 However, it would benefit SAV habitat over the long-term (decades).
-This would occur principally by reducing wave erosion in Tar Bay which would otherwise erode the bottom to the active wave depth over time (approximately 6 feet) over an approximately 1,325 acre area.
+This benefit would occur principally by reducing wave erosion in Tar Bay which would otherwise erode the bottom to the active wave depth over time (approximately 6 feet) over an approximately 1,325 acre area.

-- 6. Discharges from the new placement cells would be subject to compliance with state water quality standards, resulting in only short term, minor perturbation to water quality. - 7.
-Although other federal, state and private sponsored projects occur in the project vicinity that cause the disturbance of bottom habitat, these projects are periodic and should not significantly affect summer flounder or bluefish and their associated EFH.
+6. Discharges from the new placement cells would be subject to compliance with state water quality standards, resulting in only short term, minor perturbation to water quality.

+7. Although other federal, state and private sponsored projects occur in the project vicinity that cause the disturbance of bottom habitat, these projects are periodic and should not significantly affect summer flounder or bluefish and their associated EFH.
 Proposed large-scale island restoration projects would cause a loss of bottom and open water habitat for these species, however, regionally this habitat is abundant.
-Therefore, no significant cumulative impacts to habitat or populations of these species are expected to result from this project. - 8.
-In conclusion, the Baltimore District, after reviewing relevant information and analyzing potential project impacts, has determined that the proposed action would not have a substantial adverse effect on EFH, HAPC, or on species with designated EFH in the project area.
-Overall, direct, secondary, and cumulative impacts to EFH, associated species, and HAPC would be minimal, and, in the long term, the current project and proposed expansion would enhance some habitat features for species managed under the Magnuson-Stevens Act.
+Therefore, no significant cumulative impacts to habitat or populations of these species are expected to result from this project.

+8. In conclusion, the Baltimore District, after reviewing relevant information and analyzing potential project impacts, has determined that the proposed action would have an adverse effect on EFH, HAPC, or on species with designated EFH in the project area.
+Direct, secondary, and cumulative impacts to EFH, associated species, and HAPC would occur in the near-term from construction activities and conversion of shallow water habitat to wetlands.
+However, in the long term, the project would provide for the preservation of Barren Island, wetlands, and SAV habitat; and enhance some habitat features for species managed under the Magnuson-Stevens Act.